 Brasil: Day 7 (Part 2)

 After my play-date with the monkeys it was time for lunch.
 One of the things that I most fondly remember about the eco-lodge were the huge gourmet meals they prepared three times a day.
 The food was incredibly fresh and delicious.
-I am certain I easily gained 5 pounds while I was there, though it was definitely worth it.
+I am certain I easily gained five pounds while I was there, though it was definitely worth it.
 The walk to the restaurant was lovely also, as I was greeted by both tropical flora and fauna.

 The weather was so hot and I had a couple of hours before my next excursion, thus I felt a dip in some nearby natural pools was called for.
-Surprisingly, no one else was there when I arrived and it was quite a feeling to have “the whole” jungle to myself.
+Surprisingly, no one else was there when I arrived and it was quite a feeling to have the whole jungle to myself.

 The chief of the community had all of us sit around in a circle.
 He then introduced his village and then explained the meaning behind their dances.

-And then the dancing began and I felt like I was being transported into the mystical world of the Amazon!
+Then the dancing began and I felt like I was being transported into the mystical world of the Amazon!

 Once the dancing concluded, I took some time to walk around the village and photograph it and its people in a more natural state.